godkingjay/SCRIMBA-JS-Blackjack-Game/README.md

-# Scrimba - JavaScript Free Course (Build A Passenger Counter App)
+# Scrimba - JavaScript Free Course (Build a Blackjack Game)

 This is my code of the "Build a Blackjack Game" challenge of Scrimba.